 I had to leave for the bus to Sligo from Galway as Trinity Singers was going to compete in the Sligo International Choral Festival.

-As we arrived an hour earlier than the rest of the society coming up from Dublin, we had time to snag ourselves a lovely donner kebab with chips (even got a free tub of garlic mayo) before heading to the Harbour House Hostel which we booked out entirely.
+As I arrived an hour earlier than the rest of the society coming up from Dublin, I had time to snag ourselves a lovely donner kebab with chips (even got a free tub of garlic mayo) before heading to the Harbour House Hostel which we booked out entirely.

-The lovely landlady welcomed Lorcan and I and treated us to the grand tour of the place.
+The lovely landlady welcomed and treated us to the grand tour of the place.

 She was an absolute dote.